mohamed-ra5a/MybestField/README.md

 <img width="947" height="457" alt="field web" src="https://github.com/user-attachments/assets/2952861e-8199-4db5-8c8f-e73d33148ae5" />

-## Project Description
+## About the Project

-MyBestField is an educational website that helps students explore different scientific fields in a simple and organized way.

-The website introduces several important disciplines, including:

-- Physics
-- Chemistry
-- Biology
-- Mathematics
-- Computer Science
-- Earth Science

-It also provides learning resources such as recommended websites and YouTube channels for each subject.
-In addition, the website explains different learning levels to help students progress from beginner to advanced knowledge.
+I created this website to help students learn about scientific fields easily without having to look through many sources.

+The website has information on subjects, like Physics, Chemistry, Biology, Mathematics, Computer Science and Earth Science.
+Each section has an introduction and study resources to help students keep learning.

+I also made a page that lists websites and YouTube channels in one spot.
+There's another section that explains learning stages so students can see how their knowledge grows over time.

-The project features a clean and responsive design, making it easy to use on both desktop and mobile devices.
+I built the project using HTML and CSS.
+It provides information in a way that works on both desktop and mobile devices.

-## How to Use
+## How to Run

-### Option 1: Run Locally

 1. Download or clone the repository.
-2. Ensure the following files are in the same project folder:
+2. Make sure all project files are in the same folder.
-   - `index.html`
-   - `resources.html`
-   - `style.css`
-   - `images/`
-3. Open `index.html` in any web browser.
+3. Open `index.html` in your browser.
-4. Use the navigation menu to explore the website.

-### Option 2: Visit the Live Website

-Open the project directly in your browser:
+## Live Demo

 https://mohamed-ra5a.github.io/MybestField/

-## Technologies Used
+## Technologies

-- HTML5
-- CSS3
+- HTML
-- CSS Grid
+- CSS
-- Media Queries
-- Google Chrome (Testing)

-## Inspiration

-This project was created to help students discover scientific fields and access useful learning resources through a single organized platform.
+## Why I Made This

+I wanted to create a small educational website that introduces scientific fields and collects learning resources in one place, making them easier for students to access.